kivy/kivy/doc/sources/guide2/basic.rst

 Creating a kivy application is as simple as:

-- subclassing the :class:`kivy.app.App` class
+- subclassing the :class:`~kivy.app.App` class
-- implementing its :meth:`kivy.app.App.build` method so it returns a :class:`kivy.uix.Widget` instance (the root of your widget tree) - instantiating this class, and call its :meth:`kiyv.app.App.run` method.
+- implementing its :meth:`~kivy.app.App.build` method so it returns a :class:`~kivy.uix.Widget` instance (the root of your widget tree) - instantiating this class, and call its :meth:`~kivy.app.App.run` method.

 Here is an example of such a minimal application::